OsmarCLFilho/AMADA/sphinx/index.rst

    :rtype: None

-.. function:: allduration
+.. function:: allduration()

-   Prtins the longest and the shortest track in all the albums
+   Prints the longest and the shortest track in all the albums

+   :rtype: None

+.. function:: premios()

+   Prints the albums with the most golden and platinum certifications

+   :rtype: None

+.. function:: correlation()

+   Prints the correlation between the duration and popularity

    :rtype: None

 etap2_g2.py
 ***********